DEFRA/defra-docker-node/README.md

 On commit GitHub Actions will build both `node` and `node-development` images for the Node.js versions listed in the [image-matrix.json](image-matrix.json) file, and perform a vulnerability scan as described below.

 In addition a commit to the main branch will push the images to the [defradigital](https://hub.docker.com/u/defradigital) organisation in Docker Hub using the version tag specified in the [JOB.env](JOB.env) file.
-This version tag is expected to be manually updated on each release.
+This tag is bumped automatically by the auto-update workflow (see below).

 In addition to the version, the images will also be tagged with the contents of the `tags` array from [image-matrix.json](image-matrix.json) when pushed to Docker Hub.

 ## Image vulnerability scanning

-A GitHub Action runs a nightly scan of the images published to Docker using [Anchore Grype](https://github.com/anchore/grype/) and [Aqua Trivy](https://www.aquasec.com/products/trivy/).
-The latest images for each supported Node.js version are scanned.
+A GitHub Action runs a nightly scan of the images published to Docker Hub using [Anchore Grype](https://github.com/anchore/grype/) and [Aqua Trivy](https://www.aquasec.com/products/trivy/), and every push to a branch scans the image before it can be released.

-New images are also scanned before release on any push to a branch.

-This ensures Defra services that use the parent images are starting from a known secure foundation, and can limit patching to only newly added libraries.
+A build is only blocked by vulnerabilities that have a fix available, so unpatchable findings do not stop delivery.
+The nightly scan records every finding, fixable and unfixable, in a single tracking issue labelled `security-scan`.

 For more details see [Image Scanning](IMAGE_SCANNING.md)

 ## Automated version updates

-The [auto-update](/.github/workflows/auto-update.yml) workflow runs nightly to check for new versions of Node.js and their associated Alpine images.
-If a new version is found, the workflow will create a pull request to update to the latest version.
+The [auto-update](/.github/workflows/auto-update.yml) workflow runs nightly.
+It checks for new releases of Node.js (and their Alpine images) and of the npm CLI, and when it finds one it opens a pull request that bumps the affected versions across the [image-matrix.json](image-matrix.json), [JOB.env](JOB.env), [Dockerfile](Dockerfile), [README.md](README.md) and the [examples](examples).

-These updates are scoped to the Node.js versions listed in the [image-matrix.json](image-matrix.json) file.
+Because unfixable vulnerabilities no longer block a build (see [Image Scanning](IMAGE_SCANNING.md)), these pull requests normally pass the scan on their own.
+Once a reviewer approves, the PR merges automatically and the new images are published.

-## Convenience script
+## Repository setup

-A simple convenience script [bump](./bump) is provided to substitute version in the files `Dockerfile`, `README.md`, and `image-matrix.json`.

-The 'from' and 'to' values to substitute are separated by a colon, and multiple arguments must be separated by a space.

-i.e. `./bump 16.13.0:16.18.1 14.18.1:14.21.1` will replace all instances of `16.13.0` with `16.18.1` and all instances of `14.18.1` with `14.21.1`.
+The automation relies on a few repository settings:

+- **Branch protection on `main`**: add `required-check` (from the build-scan-push workflow) as a required status check.
+It is a single, stable check that passes only when every image in the matrix has built and scanned cleanly, so it stays valid across version bumps.
+The individual matrix jobs are named per version and cannot be pinned directly.
+- **Allow auto-merge**: enable it under *Settings → General → Pull Requests* so update PRs can merge once approved and green.
+- **Pull request review**: keep review required.
+Update PRs still need a single human approval; the `required-check` gate is the security backstop.
+- **`security-scan` label**: create it once.
+The nightly scan uses it to find and update its single tracking issue.
+- **Secrets and variables**: `DOCKER_USERNAME`, `DOCKER_TOKEN`, `APP_ID`, `APP_PRIVATE_KEY` and the `PR_REVIEW_TEAM` variable are already configured and used by the workflows.

 ## Building images locally